-Experience remarkable views, a rush of fresh air on your face, and a whole lot of excitement as you and your little monkeys zip line through the trees.
-Whether it’s your first time tethered into a harness, or you’ve sped through the wilderness before, it’s a surefire way to inject some adrenaline into your kids’ summer.
-Read on for six spots that are only a short drive from Portland, and promise thrills and squeals as you enjoy the outdoors with your family.
+While COVID has limited indoor activities for the time being, there’s still plenty of excitement for Portland families to experience in the great outdoors.
+Take in remarkable views and feel a rush of fresh air on your face as you and your little monkeys zip line through the trees.
+Whether it’s your first time tethered into a harness, or you’ve sped through the wilderness before, zip lining is a surefire way to inject some adrenaline into your kids’ summer.
+Read on for six spots with next-level zip line tours for Portland parents and their kids.

 22616 NW Pumpkin Ridge Rd., North Plains, Or.

 If you're ready for more of a road-trip, head on out to the Rogue river for another amazing zip line option.
 With 5 zip lines on the course, it's a perfect way to spend part of a weekend.
 With some of the best views of the lot, your little ones can sneak a peek at Crater Lake Rim while zipping high above the trees.
 If you want to make your time in Rogue Valley a little more fancy, consider the Zip, Dip & Sip package.
 With the upgrade, you'll get the chance to extend your stay in the enticing area with a river rafting trip on the Rogue River, plus lunch and a chance to relax at Del Rio Vineyards & Winery (and drink wine, obviously).

 Pack your kids and head to Crater Lake.
 If your kiddos are over 10, this zip line park is worth the stop.
 The views are unequaled by any other course, which is easy to do when you're only 30 minutes from Crater Lake itself.
 Beyond the usual zip lines, the excursion here also has two chances to try rappelling and two sky bridges to cross along the way.
 If you're looking to add to the fun and extend your day, they also offer their own unique "skyak" adventure package, which puts you in the sky with the zip lines and in the water with a kayak.